shadygrove/dotnet-custom-validation/README.md

 This project explores some possible solutions to customizing the response model on 400 BadRequest validations.

+> Postman collection provided at project directory root for testing APIs

+## Solution Projects

+This Visual Studio solution presents multiple solutions to handling validation

+**my-fluent-api** is a solution that uses a ALL NATIVE .NET by creating a custom ActionFilter along with implementing the `IValidatableObject` interface.
+These are all native to .NET.

+**my-fluent-api**: uses Fluent Validator by implementing the `IValidatorInterceptor`

+**my-fluent-provider** uses a custom implementation of the `IModelValidatorProvider` which is added to the controller `ModelValidatorProviders` array in `Startup.cs`

+**my-hybrid-provider** uses a combination of native valudation annotations AND Fluent Validator classes.
+See the `MyHybridValidationProvider` implementation.
+This could be useful in a situation where backward-compatibility with annotations is required while moving towards Fluent Validation.

+## What's The Problem?
 The main issue is being able to provide back more detailed information about the validation error.
 In particular, an error code.
 But would like to have abilit to form the response as-needed.

-## What's The Problem?
 The default model validation is great, but it lacks some useful information like a validation error type code.
 This is what the default AspNetCore Model Validation result looks like...
 ```